ljcphillips/clmystery1/reference/step1-git.md

 This reference contains only the commands you will need to complete Step 1.

-To learn more about what Git is look into the [./git.md](Git walkthrough).
+Take some time to read through the [./git.md](Git walkthrough) and make yourself familiar with the important Git concepts.

 Use `man git` to see what Git creators have to say about it.

 # `git --help COMMAND`